ruddski/Digital-Skills-Gitbook/digital-learning-and-development/engaging-online-learning.md

 This is a great list of reasons for us to ensure that any online learning we offer is engaging, supportive, and inclusive.
 Online learning needs to grab and hold our learners’ attention, it needs to encourage and facilitate deep cognitive engagement, and it should also take into account the aspects of andragogy, or adult education, as described later in this chapter (see Pedagogy and andragogy in an online environment).

 Student engagement is also related to student retention, another argument for ensuring that online offerings comply with best practice.
-Think of how grateful our institutions will be …!
+Think of how grateful our institutions will be …! ddd

 Based on the literature, and on colleagues’ practical experience, there are four key principles for creating engaging online learning: